Reci00/academic_cv/content/authors/admin/_index.md

 ---

-Filippo recenti is a PhD student in Medical Sciences at Lund University and in Neuroscience at Genova University.
+Filippo Recenti is a PhD student in Medical Sciences at Lund University and in Neuroscience at Genova University.
 His research interests include Musculoskeletal disorders, Epidemiology & Biostatist and Public Health.
 {style="text-align: justify;"}